DylanMeeus/springboot_jwt_blog/_posts/2015-09-25-incremental-dom.markdown

 We also have an SDK to use [Auth0 with React](https://github.com/auth0/auth0-react)

 To learn more about it, you can take a look at the [Incremental DOM repo](https://github.com/google/incremental-dom).

+## Aside: Authentication is Easy with Auth0

+Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
+This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social (Facebook, Github, Twitter, etc.), enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.